iccmr-quantum/1st_isqcmc/index.md

 This first-ever quantum computer music symposium focuses on quantum computing for musical creativity.
 It takes place in the context of the [QuTune Project](https://iccmr-quantum.github.io/), and is organised by [University of Plymouth's ICCMR](http://cmr.soc.plymouth.ac.uk/) in collaboration with [Cambridge Quantum Computing](https://cambridgequantum.com/) and [IBM Quantum](https://www.ibm.com/quantum-computing/).
 In addition to creating resources for quantum computer music, QuTune is aimed at fostering a quantum-ready music tech community of early adopters.

-The envisaged programme comprises talks about the resources being developed by the QuTune team and works by invited presenters.
-It offers a hands-on introduction to programming quantum computers for musicians and practical demonstrations.
+The programme comprises talks about the resources being developed by the QuTune team, invited presenters and presentations submitted by the research community.
+It offers a hands-on introduction to programming quantum computers for musicians and enthusiasts, and practical demonstrations.
 We welcome proposals for presentations (see [How to participate](#how-to-participate) below).

 The symposium will take place online and attendance is free of charge.
-Places are limited, registration is required.
+Places are limited, __registration is required__.
 Registration information will be posted here in due time.
 Please watch this space.

 # Organising Team
 - Eduardo R. Miranda (ICCMR, University of Plymouth, UK)